dudung/to/content/posts/slides-sharing-3rd-generation.md

 ## intro
-For slides there are changes in where the place to share them.
+For slides there are changes in where the place I share them.
 The first was SlideShare and must be left because of login problem due to the event when Scribd acquired SlideShare [^ha_2020].
+Next is Zenodo, which is awesome since it has DOI even for versioning [^nielsen_2017].

 ## notes
 [^ha_2020]: Anthony Ha, "Scribd acquires presentation-sharing service SlideShare from LinkedIn", 12 Aug 2020, url https://techcrunch.com/2020/08/11/scribd-acquires-slideshare/ [20240420].
+[^nielsen_2017]: Lars Holm Nielsen, "Zenodo now supports DOI versioning!", OpenAIRE, 30 May 2017, url https://www.openaire.eu/blogs/zenodo-now-supports-doi-versioning-1 [20240420].